great-expectations/great_expectations/docs/guides/validation/validation_actions/how_to_trigger_opsgenie_notifications_as_a_validation_action.md

 ### 4. Validate a Batch of data to test your alerts

-Run your action_list_operator, to Validate a Batch of data and receive an Opsgenie alert on the success or failure of the Validation.
+Run your `action_list_operator`, to <TechnicalTag tag="validate" text="Validate" /> a <TechnicalTag tag="batch" text="Batch" /> of data and receive an Opsgenie alert on the success or failure of the Validation.

 ```
 context.run_validation_operator('action_list_operator', assets_to_validate=batch, run_name="opsgenie_test")